OSC/ood-documentation/source/how-tos/app-development/interactive.rst

 currently provided for all Open OnDemand applications but requires further :ref:`app-development-interactive-setup`.

-An Interactive App is a :ref:`dashboard` plugin that follows a custom file/directory structure and API that can be described by the five stages:
+An Interactive App is a plugin that follows a custom file/directory structure and API that can be described by the five stages:
 :ref:`app-development-manifest`
 :ref:`app-development-interactive-form`,